nagasella/esa/README.md

 table.destroy(e);
 ```

-Where `e` is the ID of the entity.
 Keep in mind that any resource associated to an entity (like sprites) is not deallocated automatically when you use `destory`, so you should take care of this manually.
-Also, after deletion, it is a good idea to break from any ongoing entity loop, or return from the update functions, to avoid indexing issues in ESA.
+Also, after deletion, it is a good idea to break from any ongoing entity loop, or return from update functions, to avoid indexing issues inside ESA.
 To delete all entities in a table, simply use:

 ```cpp
 table.clear();
 ```

-As a note, the IDs of entities that were destroyed are cached (in EWRAM), which allows to create and destroy entities very frequently without losing performance.

 ## More about entity updaters

 Entity updaters work only on entities that own (or not) specific components.
-For an entity updater to be able to filter entities correctly, you will need to implement the `select` member function.
-In an SQL query, `select` allows to select only certain columns from a table: similarly, in ESA it allows to filter entities based on the components they own.
-Take for example the code of the [example](#a-practical-example) above:
+When you implement an entity updater, you will need to override the `select` member function for each entity updater.
+Take for example the code of the [example](#a-practical-example) above (note that a reference to the entity table must be obtained manually from the updater's constructor):

 ```cpp
 bool select(esa::entity e) override